-My favorite way to know if Jupiter is observable tonight is by using a software.
-You can either use a free software like Stellarium, or a paid one like Sky Safari.
+My favorite way to know if Jupiter is observable tonight is by using the software.
+You can either use free software like Stellarium, or a paid one like Sky Safari.
 Of course, with the paid one you’ll get much more features.

 1. Once you got to Stellarium, you’ll see something like this below.
 You can either download the software or try out the web version.
-I am going to select the later.
+I am going to select the latter.

 3. Once you set the location, the screen should offer you a view of the night sky that is observable from your location.
 Now all you need to do is write the name of the celestial object you want to locate in the search box.
 I typed ‘Jupiter’ and selected the Jupiter Planet option from the dropdown list.